Sheena Solomon, Executive Director

-Sheena has a passion for fostering growth in others and the patience and understanding that many in today’s society need.
-She truly believes the “teaching people how to fish” concept is the best way to building strong vibrant communities and the true value that diversity and inclusion bring to communities and organizations.
 In her spare time, she enjoys spending time with family and treasuring every moment because tomorrow is promised to no one.
-She looks forward to continuing on her path of being a confident, calm and courageous leader.
+She looks forward to continuing her journey of being a confident, calm and courageous leader.